XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/understanding-log-messages.md

+---
+html: understanding-log-messages.html
+parent: troubleshoot-the-rippled-server.html
+blurb: Interpret and respond to warning and error messages in the debug log.
+---
 # Understanding Log Messages

 The following sections describe some of the most common types of log messages that can appear in a [`rippled` server's](the-rippled-server.html) debug log and how to interpret them.